fsmiamoto/heap/README.md

 func main() {
     values := []interface{}{40, 30, 50, 100, 15}

-    // You can specify a initial capacity for the heap,
+    // You can specify an initial capacity for the heap,
     // len(values) in this case, which helps to avoid reallocations.
     // Also, this heap uses the package defined MinInt comparison function,
-    // which builds a MinHeap of integers h := heap.New(values, len(values), heap.MinInt)
+    // that builds a MinHeap of integers h := heap.New(values, len(values), heap.MinInt)

     var sorted []int